 Photosensitivity, commonly known as sun allergy, is the skin’s reaction to sun exposure.
 Symptoms may be different to other dermatological issues.
 Among the most common reactions, the following stand out:

-- Polymorphic light eruption (PLE); is more common in women and people who are fair, but it can affect men and people with dark skin.
-It appears as lumps and bumps a few hours after having sunbathed, it is most common on the face and neckline, but can also affect the back of the arms and the legs.
+- Polymorphic light eruption (PLE): this is more common in women and people who have fair skin, but it can also affect men and people with dark skin.
+It appears as lumps and bumps a few hours after sunbathing.
+It is most common on the face and neckline, but can also affect the back of the arms and the legs.

-- Solar urticaria; less common that the previous one, it tends to appear as large hives, similar to an insect bite.
+- Solar urticaria: this is less common than PLE, it tends to appear as large hives, similar to an insect bite.
 It affects both men and women and can appear on any area of the body.
 It appears minutes after exposure to natural sunlight or artificial light.

-- Actinic prurigo; is a rare reaction to sunlight in which the skin thickens, it tends to affect the elderly.
+- Actinic prurigo: this is a rare reaction to sunlight in which the skin thickens and tends to affect the elderly.

 What are the symptoms?